sonic-net/SONiC/doc/vlan/SONiC_vlan_translation_qnq.md

 Warm boot is not supported for Q-in-Q and Vlan translation configuration.

 ## 3.8 Upgrade and Downgrade Considerations
-`Upgrade` from previous SONiC releases (which donot support Q-in-Q and Translation mapping rules) to the release 4.1 will be supported.
-The feature will introduced via additional configuration on the interfaces which are already SVLAN Members and also as a fresh configuration on the interfaces which are going to be made as VLAN members.
+`Upgrade` from previous SONiC releases (which donot support Q-in-Q and Translation mapping rules) to the release 4.1 will have no impact with the introduction of this feature.

-`Downgrade` to a SONiC release that does not support configuration of Q-in-Q and Translation mapping rules on Physical or PortChannel interface, the downgrade process has to remove this configuration.
+`Downgrade` to a SONiC release that does not support configuration of Q-in-Q and Translation mapping rules on Physical or PortChannel interface - the downgrade process does not remove this configuration.
+It is the user's responsibility to remove the unsupported configuration.

 # 4 Flow Diagrams
 As depicted in Section [3.1 Overview](#31-overview)